 IWA is campaigning for England's first industrial canal - the Bridgewater Canal - over various issues which threaten its continued use by boats.
 Read the latest.

 We welcome new committee members.
 Remember there is no branch without a committee.
 We have vacancies and we need your help!.
-Talk to Phil or Steve to find out more.
+Talk to Phil to find out more.
 There's no need to wait to be elected at the next AGM, you can be co-opted until then.

 Work parties - IWA Manchester Branch holds regular work parties on the third Saturday of each month as well as bigger work party weekends.
 See our work parties page for further details and for reports of recent work parties.